 Here’s how it works: if the smoke detector detects smoke, it was shut off the airflow to inhibit the spread of fire.
 Your smart door locks will automatically unlock so you can easily make it out of the house.
 Not home?
 You’ll be alerted via the Vivint Smart Home app on your smartphone.
 Once the alarms go off, FireFighter alerts the Smart Home Monitoring Specialists who look after your home’s security and safety.
 The team will assess the danger of the situation and will choose to dispatch firefighters if necessary.

 Vivint has 1.3 million customers in the U.S and Canada, plus professional monitoring and the highest-rated app of any security company.

 Installing the Vivint Security System

 Vivint requires professional installation, which certainly makes things easier for me.
 In fact, your technician is also your delivery person.
-When you initially buy your vivint security system on the phone with sales, they’ll schedule a time for the technician to come over and set everything up.
-My technician was extremely professional and thorough, and even wore booties around his shoes so he couldn’t track in door!
+When you initially buy your Vivint security system on the phone with sales, they’ll schedule a time for the technician to come over and set everything up.
+My technician was extremely professional and thorough, and even wore booties around his shoes so he couldn’t track in dirt!
 All in all, I felt very confident afterward that everything would run smoothly.
+Plus, installation is free!

 While some might be okay monitoring their own security system, some people want added protection.
 That’s why they turn to 24/7 professional monitoring, available at an added cost.